Mhizta-gab/Gesture_Flow/README.md

 - Dashboard: shows real analytics derived from Appwrite detection history.
 - History: lists your past detections.

-## Do I need to commit videos to Git?
-- No. The app does not require repo-stored videos to run.
-Users record or upload at runtime.
-- Sample videos are useful only for local testing.
-Keep them out of Git to avoid large repos.

 ## Ignore large files
 - `model/.gitignore` already excludes `start_kit/videos/` and `*.pt` weights.